 The ruins of Wycoller Hall are the standing remains of a house with a lot of history, that has been continually added to and rebuilt over many years.
-Towards the end of this blog is a short guide, describing what can be seen of the surviving structure today.
+Towards the end of this page is a short guide, describing what can be seen of the surviving structure today.
 Before that, some historical context…

 Some time around 1550 Piers Hartley built the first stone hall on this site, which consisted of two large rooms that are still standing, either side of the main entrance way.
 It would have only been a single story building, giving little hint of the grandeur that was to follow.
 His daughter Elizabeth married Nicholas Cunliffe in 1611, beginning the Cunliffe family’s occupancy of Wycoller Hall for some two hundred years.
 Elizabeth and Nicholas had five children.
 Their oldest, John, married twice- his first wife and daughter dying in 1636.
 By 1638 John married again, to Mary Chetham of Manchester.
 They moved to the Cunliffe ancestral home at Hollins (near Accrington), where they were to have 11 children.

 At the outbreak of the civil war in 1642, Nicholas Cunliffe was one of four captains of the Colne Parliamentary troops.
 After the Royalists were defeated, a Puritan form of church government was set up in Lancashire.
 Nicholas and his son John participated in this assembly, along with two of John’s brothers.

 By 1660 a poll tax return shows the hall was now a three storied house.
 The kitchen area we see today and the south tower probably were in place by then.
 By this date Nicholas had died but Elizabeth still lived there with her youngest son Ellis.
 However, the hall had been split into two separate residences.
 John Pearson and his family were living in the other half.